Baldi00/GamestopApp-Android/README.md

 You can insert games and follow their prices provided by https://www.gamestop.it<br><br>

 This project started in January 2019<br>
-The dates of the commits are all of the same day because the repository has been remade in order to organize it better
+The dates of the commits are all of the same day because the repository has been remade in order to organize it better<br><br>

 Made with AndroidStudio 3.2.1